 Unlike traditional universities where you sit among a class of hundreds, passively absorbing information from lectures, at Royal Roads we encourage experiential learning - learning by doing.
 Your success will be largely based on your ability to collaborate and overcome problems as a team (for more on teamwork, please see the BCom Working in Teams page).
 You will be assessed on diverse tasks throughout your courses - not just by the results of your final exams.
 In class, collaboration is vital and accounts for a sizable portion of your final grade.
 This may take some getting used to, especially if you're not used to this style of learning, but by being actively engaged, you will learn more and so will your classmates.
 You will depend on your team and they depend on you.
-Attendance and contribution is absolutely mandatory.
+Attendance and contribution are absolutely mandatory.
 The workload is heavy; therefore students are discouraged from working while completing their BCom.

 The BCom Program Outcomes are the basis for the design of each course and are used to assess your learning.
 You are expected to develop skills to:

 - Communicate Effectively – communicate effectively through writing, speaking, presenting, interviewing and using computer-based media.